 5. How does a violation of this statute impact a personal injury action?

-A driver that violates these laws may cause an accident with another motorist (e.g., in a head on collision or a T-bone accident).
-If the motorist is injured and later files a personal injury lawsuit against the driver, the driver may be found “negligent.”6
+A driver that violates these laws may cause an accident with another motorist (such as in a head on collision or a T-bone accident).
+If you are injured and later file a personal injury lawsuit against the driver, the driver may be found “negligent.”6

 California law defines “negligence” as the failure to use reasonable care to prevent harm to oneself or to others.

-In a personal injury action, a negligent party bears the responsibility for compensating the plaintiff for any injuries incurred.
+In a personal injury action, a negligent party is responsible for compensating you for any injuries incurred.

 Proving negligence can sometimes be difficult.
-But, in California a driver is considered “negligent per se” if he violates a statute.
+But, in California a driver is considered “negligent per se” if they violate a statute.
 This means a driver would be negligent per se for failing to yield in violation of CVC 21801.

 6. Are there laws related to failing to yield?